Second London sojourn + bonus Cambridge

 KP had the next day off work, which was lovely, and we set off to explore London.
 By then, all nerves had disappeared.
 The past 15 years spent living on opposite sides of the globe seemed to have made no difference to our friendship.
 (Remember, these were the days before WhatsApp and other messaging platforms!)

-We later stumbled across a gorgeous café at the Garden Museum in Lambeth as we headed towards the London Imperial War Museum.
+We found a gorgeous café for lunch at the Garden Museum in Lambeth as we headed towards the London Imperial War Museum.
 The Garden Museum celebrates British horticulture in a church dating back to the 16th century.
 The food has a homemade, natural vibe to it and we had a lovely pitstop at the café.

 We spent most of the afternoon at the London war museum, one of five imperial war museums in the UK, including the Churchill War Rooms that I was able to visit a few years later.
 There's a lot to see at the London site, founded in 1917 to document war through the eyes of people who lived through it.
 I was moved by the Holocaust Galleries, now a permanent exhibit, and the Second World War Galleries, both of which give you an amazing insight into life during the conflict.